 Vintage main lobby views:

-A 1930 view looking down the length of the lobby toward the west stairs.
+A 1930 view down the length of the lobby toward the west stairs.
 The auditorium is on the right.
 The Mott Studios photo is in the California State Library set # 001387249.
 A similar view is in the Los Angeles Public Library collection.

-Another vintage Mott Studios look west with slightly different lighting and composition.
+Another Mott Studios look west with slightly different lighting and composition.
 It's from the Los Angeles Public Library collection.
 The photo is also in the USC Digital Library collection from the California Historical Society.
 A version is also in the AMPAS Tom B'Hend - Preston Kaufmann Collection.

 A closer view of the house left stairs to the balcony.
 Down the steps on either side gets you to the main ladies lounge.
 It's a Mott Studios photo in the California State Library's set # 001387250.
+The display on that easel to the left is advertising the Fancho & Marco "Seeing Double" Idea.
+It was the stage show with "The Texan," a film that opened June 19, 1930.

 A north wall detail near the house left stairs.
 The main ladies lounge is off to the left.
 The 1930 Mott Studios photo is in the California State Library set # 001407754.
 The men's lounge is under the stairs at the other end of the lobby.
 See the page on the main lounges for photos.